polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain.md

 - **Asset teleportation** - a simple and efficient method involving only the source and destination chains, ideal for systems with a high level of trust
 - **Reserve-Backed transfers** - involves a trusted reserve holding real assets and mints derivative tokens to track ownership.
 This method is suited for systems with lower trust levels

-In this tutorial, you will learn how to perform a reserve-backed transfer between a relay chain (Polkadot) and a parachain (Astar).
+In this tutorial, you will learn how to perform a reserve-backed transfer of DOT between a relay chain (Polkadot) and a parachain (Astar).

 ## Prerequisites